 * WEEKEND OF JUNE 30 & JULY 1 *

 Big World Fun: Le Ballet Dembaya, Ford Amphitheatre, Hollywood, Saturday, June 30, 10:00 a.m.
 Le Ballet Dembaya will take you on a journey to the country of Guinea on the western coast of Africa through their uplifting and energetic percussion and dance.
-At pre-show activities starting at 9:00 a.m., kids can explore Los Angeles’ native wild animals such as birds of prey, mammals, reptiles, and amphibians.
+At pre-show activities starting at 9:00 a.m., kids can make bows and bowties from traditional African wax fabric as well as explore Los Angeles’ native wild animals, such as birds of prey, mammals, reptiles and amphibians, along the Ford’s entryway gardens.
 Children 12 and younger are free; adults pay $5.
 Open seating, advanced reservations recommended.

 Little Tokyo Walking Tour, Japanese American National Museum, Downtown LA, Saturday, 6/30, 10:15 a.m. – 12:15 p.m.
 Relive history and learn about present-day Little Tokyo with JANM docents.
 Comfortable walking shoes are recommended.
 Weather permitting. $12 members, $15 non-members.
 Museum admission is included.
 Limited to 20 participants.
 Buy tickets here.
 This tour takes place every last Saturday of the month.